JogleLew/coolq-telegram-bot-x/README.md

    For Linux users, it is recommended to deploy Docker image from [coolq/wine-coolq](https://hub.docker.com/r/coolq/wine-coolq/builds/).

-2. Download CoolQ plugin from [relesase page](https://github.com/JogleLew/coolq-telegram-bot-x/releases).
+2. Download CoolQ plugin and example configuration json file from [relesase page](https://github.com/JogleLew/coolq-telegram-bot-x/releases).

-3. Place the cpk file to `CoolQ_Root_Directory/app/` .
+3. Place the cpk file to `CoolQ_Root_Directory/app/`  and place the json file to `CoolQ_Root_Directory/app/top.jogle.ctbx/config/`(You need to make the new directory yourself).

 4. Start CoolQ Main Program, enable the plugin.